-The sale, service, possession, and consumption of alcoholic beverages at Teachers College are governed by the Alcoholic Beverages Control Law and other New York laws.
+The sale, service, possession, and consumption of alcoholic beverages at Teachers College are governed by the Alcoholic Beverages Control Law and other New York State and City laws.
 Teachers College is committed to providing an academic and social environment that supports individual freedom while promoting individual responsibility, health and safety, and community welfare.
 Based on these laws and principles, it is the policy of Teachers College that:

-1. No person shall be sold or served any alcohol beverage if:
+2. No person shall be sold or served any alcohol beverage if:

-A. That person is, or appears to be, under the legal drinking age of 21;
+A. That person is, or appears to be, under the legal drinking age of 21; or

 B. That person is, or seems to be, intoxicated, or is known to the server or seller to be a problem drinker.

-2. No person under the age of 21 years shall present any written evidence of his or her age that is false, fraudulent, or not actually his or her own in order to purchase or try to purchase any alcoholic beverage or to gain access to any event or activity at which any alcoholic beverage is being sold or served.
+3. No person under the age of 21 years shall present any written evidence of his or her age that is false, fraudulent, or not actually his or her own in order to purchase or try to purchase any alcoholic beverage or to gain access to any event or activity at which any alcoholic beverage is being sold or served.

-3. No alcoholic beverage shall be sold to any person unless:
+4. No alcoholic beverage shall be sold to any person unless:

-A. A license or permit sanctioning the sale of such alcoholic beverage has been obtained by the seller; and,
+A. A license or permit sanctioning the sale of such alcoholic beverage has been obtained by the seller; and

 B. The license or permit sanctioning such sale and any posters, signs, notices or other material or information required by applicable law or by the State Liquor Authority are prominently displayed at the site of such sales.

-B. As part of the request to use College facilities, the sponsor should notify the Office of Room Assignments of any event at which alcoholic beverages are to be sold or served.
+B. As part of the request to use College facilities, the sponsor must notify the Office of Room Assignments of any event at which alcoholic beverages are to be sold or served.

-C. The sponsor shall instruct the person or persons actually selling or serving alcoholic beverages not to sell or serve alcoholic beverages to any person who is or appears to be intoxicated, or whom such server or seller knows to be a problem drinker, or who is or appears to be under the legal drinking age.
-In addition, specific policies, procedures, and regulations governing particular facilities or populations may be developed by the persons or offices authorized to do so, in conjunction with the Office of the Vice Provost.
+D. The sponsor shall instruct the person or persons actually selling or serving alcoholic beverages not to sell or serve alcoholic beverages to any person who is or appears to be intoxicated, or whom such server or seller knows to be a problem drinker, or who is or appears to be under the legal drinking age.
+In addition, specific policies, procedures, and regulations governing particular facilities or populations may be developed by the persons or offices authorized to do so in conjunction with the Office of the Vice Provost.

-Violation of this Policy or of any of these specific policies, procedures, or regulations is subject to applicable College disciplinary codes and policies.
+9. Violation of this Policy or of any of these specific policies, procedures, or regulations is subject to applicable College disciplinary codes and policies.
 Sanctions which may be assessed against violators include, for students, suspension and expulsions, and for employees, discharge.